rackerlabs/rs-heat-docs/swift-signal-handle.rst

 SwiftSignalHandle is used to create a temporary URL and this URL is used by applications/scripts to send signals.
-SwiftSignal resource waits on this URL for a specified number of signals in given time.
+SwiftSignal resource waits on this URL for a specified number of signals in a given time.

 Example template
 ================

-In the following example template, we will set up a single node linux server that signals success/failure of user_data script execution at a given URL.
+In the following example template, we will set up a single node Linux server that signals success/failure of user_data script execution at a given URL.